litwr2/research-of-sorting/README.md

 The gathered performance results are placed into two interactive tables: the [first](https://litwr2.github.io/ros/table1.html) one contains data for particular large sorting arrays, the [second](https://litwr2.github.io/ros/table2.html) one contains data for tiny sorting arrays which iterate through all possible order of elements.

 A static [table](https://litwr2.github.io/ros/table3.html) contains data about additional memory requirements for various sort methods.

+All these results were got from AMD Phenom&#x2122; II X4 955 @3.214 MHz working under Linux x86-64.
+GCC was used.